AstarNetwork/astar-docs/README.md

 ## How to Contribute

-Choose your contribution path based on whether you are an internal team member or an external contributor:
+Choose your contribution path based on whether you are a member of the Astar Collective Github Organization or an external contributor:

 <details>
-<summary><b>Internal Contributors (Astar Team Members)</b></summary>
+<summary><b>Organization Contributors (Astar Collective)</b></summary>

 If you are part of the Astar organization on GitHub and have write access to the repository, follow these steps: